1MahdiR/Two-State-Checkpointing/README.md

 ## Configuration

 Like I said you can change the configuration of the benchmarks.
-These benchmarks are at these addresses:
+These benchmarks are at these addresses in the project:
 - synthetic: 'bench.py' file
 - MiBench: 'mibench/' directory
 - utilization-based: 'bench_utilization.py' file